Our approach to the environment

 EHS legal compliance audits

-Moreover, to limit any risks related to our license to operate, we have a three-year program to conduct third-party EHS legal compliance audits.
-This program covers all our manufacturing sites, all our warehouses and all our sites with more than 150 employees.
+To support our culture of continuous improvement, we also conduct internal audits on a three-yearly basis.
+Moreover, to assess the compliance status of the sites and to limit any risks related to our license to operate, we have a three-year program to conduct third-party environment, health, and safety (EHS) legal compliance audits.
+This program covers 38 sites, including all our manufacturing sites, all our sites with more than 150 employees and some smaller sites and warehouses.
+In 2021, we conducted 10 EHS legal compliance audits.
+I 103-2 I

 Participating in industrial and trade associations